 Succeeding from Geoffroy d’Eu, Bishop Arnoult oversaw the creation of the choir and the construction of the apse chapels.

 However, from 1240 the budget was exhausted and construction had to slow down.
 The ambulatory was nevertheless completed and Bishop Arnoult was buried there in 1247.

 This destruction only reignited the passion of builders and benefactors for the project.
 Work started again and continued at a good pace until 1269, the year that the choir was completed.

-By 1288, the lion’s share of the cathedral’s structure had been completed, with Bishop Guillaume de Mâcon overseeing the completion of work on the transept spire (reaching a record height of 112.7 metres but rebuilt in 1528 after a fire).
+By 1288, the lion’s share of the cathedral’s structure had been completed.
+Bishop Guillaume de Mâcon oversaw the completion of work on the transept spire.
+It reaches a record height of 112.7 metres but was rebuilt in 1528 after a fire).

 That said, various works continued to embellish the cathedral from the 14th century up until the French Revolution.